kvjmistry/NueXSec/README.md

 Additional functionality includes providing the path to a custom configuration text file using `-c config.txt` (see utility.h for the formatting of the `configure` function used to set the cut values).
 If this is not set, the code will use a set of default parameters in `main.h`.

 Also, the default running condition is to use the full selection and produce many many plots - use `--slim` to run more quickly and simply see the cut's performances.

-## Further Notes

-If you find that you'd like to include all of the MC Truth information, then be sure to set the fcl parameter.
-There are a very large number of MCParticles and this inflates the size of the output file, as such they're only saved when requested.
-This should keep the size of the output file more managable and improve speed of the analysis scritps.

 ## Calculating the Cross Section